circa1977/kilvin/README.md

 ## About Kilvin

 Kilvin CMS is a content management system built on top of the [Laravel framework](https://laravel.com).
-The project is currently in a development state and is not ready for production-usage.
-We do not suggest using this for websites at this time since major architectural changes are still possible, which could break existing functionality.
+The project is currently in a development state and is not ready for use in production.
+We do not suggest using this for live websites at this time since major architectural changes are still possible, which could break existing functionality.
+This means you, Mark.

 ## Installing Kilvin CMS